 There are two distinct forms of monitoring; environmental monitoring to collect data that is compiled within SEEA EA accounts as part of the information system, and policy monitoring as part of the policy cycle that is used to assess policy effectiveness.
 Here we are discussing the latter, which involves the continuous and systematic generation of evidence to compare how well a policy is being implemented against expected results (EC, 2021a).

 Monitoring policy effectiveness focuses on policy outcomes (i.e., progress towards policy targets) rather than processes (i.e., policy formulation and implementation activities) (Schoenefeld et al., 2019).
-The SEEA EA can support policy monitoring by linking ecosystem restoration and conservation actions to a range of economic and well-being outcomes and monitoring progress towards goals and targets.
-For example, SEEA EA accounts of change in ecosystem extent and ecosystem services have been recommended within the monitoring framework of the Kunming-Montreal Global Biodiversity Framework (GBF) of the Convention on Biological Diversity, and several countries already implement and use accounts as a measure of biodiversity mainstreaming.
+Through regular production, the SEEA EA can support policy monitoring by providing integrated, regular and timely indicators on progress towards policy targets (Fig. 2).
+This can be achieved by linking ecosystem restoration and conservation actions to a range of economic and well-being outcomes and monitoring progress towards associated outcome targets.
+For instance, SEEA EA accounts of change in ecosystem extent and ecosystem services have been recommended within the monitoring framework of the Kunming-Montreal Global Biodiversity Framework (GBF) of the Convention on Biological Diversity, and several countries already implement and use accounts as a measure of biodiversity mainstreaming.